-Such concerns are taken seriously and it's our priority to keep the public, our contractors and employees safe.
-All substations are designed to produce EMFs below independent safety guidelines, set to protect us all against exposure.
+Such concerns are taken seriously and our priority is to keep the public, our contractors and employees safe.
+All substations are designed to limit EMFs in line with independent safety guidelines, set to protect us all against exposure.
 After decades of research, the weight of evidence is against there being any health risks of EMFs below the guideline limits.

 However, a substation can pose a very real risk of electrocution, serious injury or death if the equipment is interfered with.
 Under no circumstance should members of the public enter a substation site or touch any of the equipment inside them.

 All substations are fenced off from the general public and feature yellow and black triangular signs that carry electrocution warnings.